Smoresies/GasRPGTutorial/README.md

 As changes occur on server for player state, server will send updates out.
 This is normally quite low, like half a second.
 Apparently 100 is high and means 100 updates per second

+## Prediction
+The client doesn't need to wait for the server's permission to change a value.
+The value can change immediately client-side and the server is informed of the change.
+The server can roll back changes that are invalid.
+This seems to be our only way of Replicating back to the server from the client (albeit in a limited sense).

+Prediction makes for a smoother experience in multiplayer - "Something you don't notice when it is there, but do notice when it's not".

+### Client-Side Change Example WITHOUT Prediction
+On Client you have an attribute that needs to change.
+Since the server should be in charge of important gameplay changes (otherwise clients would be able to cheat), a request is sent to the server to tell it that the attribute's value needs to change.

+The server receives the request, decides if the attribute needs to change (by any number of criteria set by the developers), and if that change is deemed valid that change is then sent back to the Client (who can now update that change).

+This results in a noticable delay due to the time required to travel across the server, the time the client receives the information, and the time it takes to implement the change... sometimes up to 100 milliseconds or more, which can lead to a very bad gameplay experience.

+### Client-Side Change WITH Prediction
+With prediction in GAS, a Gameplay Effect modifies an Attribute client-side and that change is perceived on the client instantly.
+No lag times!

+Then that change is sent up to the server who still has the responsibility of validating that change.
+If the server decides it's a valid change, then it can inform the other clients of the change.
+However, if the server decides that the change is not valid (for example, a client hacks the game and tries to do an ungodly amount of damage) then the server can reject that change and roll back the changes, setting the client's value back to the correct one.
+So the server still has authority, but our client doesn't have to have a delay.